-- 1. Upon approval of hire and prior to the beginning of the contracted teaching assignment, Human Resources will identify candidates with CEAS, CE, and standard certificates.
+- 1. Upon approval of hire and before the beginning of the contracted teaching assignment, Human Resources will identify candidates with CEAS, CE, and standard certificates.
 This list will be provided to the mentoring administrator and principals. - 2.
-Mentor identification and approval process: - Candidates will complete the application - Letter of recommendation from a colleague - Summative rating of highly effective or effective from prior year - Application and recommendation forms are submitted to the Superintendent who will forward them to the Executive Director of Human Resources. - Once approved, mentors will be placed on the OBE agenda by the building principals, prior to the beginning of the novice teacher's contracted teaching assignment. - Training in June 2020 for the 2020-2021 school year is planned.
+Mentor identification and approval process: - Candidates will complete the application - Letter of recommendation from a colleague - Summative rating of highly effective or effective from the prior year - Application and recommendation forms are submitted to the Superintendent, who will forward them to the Executive Director of Human Resources. - Once approved, mentors will be placed on the OBE agenda by the building principals before the novice teacher's contracted teaching assignment begins. - Training in June 2022 for the 2022-2023 school year took place virtually.
 A list of trained mentors is on file in Human Resources.
-All 2020-2021 mentors will meet for refresher training during New Teacher Orientation, August 2020.
+All 2022-2023 mentors will meet for refresher training on August 31, 2022.

 - Wherever possible, the teacher mentor should be certified in the same field as the provisional teacher.
-Additionally, where possible, the teacher mentor should be teaching the same grade level or, when not possible, should be within one grade level of the novice teacher.
+Additionally, where possible, the teacher mentor should teach the same grade level or, when not possible, should be within one grade level of the novice teacher.
 The teacher mentor should be located within the same building.
-If the above criteria cannot be met within the same building, the teacher mentor may be selected from another building and an instructional buddy should be assigned within the building].
-Content coaches will be used as teacher mentors only in anomalous circumstances. - 3.
-A new hires must participate in a five (5) day induction program that includes - Training on Charlotte Danielson's Evaluation Rubric and Practice Instrument - District policies and procedures - Introduction to curriculum and assessment for their particular assignment. - 4.
+Suppose the above criteria cannot be met within the same building.
+In that case, the teacher mentor may be selected from another facility, and an instructional buddy should be assigned within the building].
+Content coaches will be used as teacher mentors only in anomalous circumstances. - 3. new hires must participate in a five (5) day induction program that includes - Training on Charlotte Danielson's Evaluation Rubric and Practice Instrument - District policies and procedures - Introduction to curriculum and assessment for their assignment. - 4.
 All mentor teachers will participate in professional development that includes: - Danielson Evaluation Rubric and Practice Instrument - NJ Professional Standards for teachers - New Jersey Student Learning Standards - Classroom observation skills - Facilitating adult learning - Leading reflective conversations about teaching practice - 5.
-The ScIP will be responsible for submitting the name of the mentor prior to the beginning of the contracted teaching assignment for all teachers who DO NOT HOLD A STANDARD TEACHING CERTIFICATE, in consultation with the department administrators. - 6.
+The ScIP will be responsible for submitting the mentor's name before the beginning of the contracted teaching assignment for all teachers who DO NOT HOLD A STANDARD TEACHING CERTIFICATE, in consultation with the department administrators. - 6.
 The Newly Hired Novice Teacher should not be placed on the personnel agenda without a mentor assignment.
-Human Resources is responsible for ensuring the HIRING ADMINISTRATOR submits a mentor recommendation.

-7. Human Resources will invite eligible teaching personnel to apply for a district mentor position and will provide a list of approved mentors when requested.
+Human Resources is responsible for ensuring the HIRING ADMINISTRATOR submits a mentor recommendation. - 7.
+Human Resources will invite eligible teaching personnel to apply for a district mentor position and will provide a list of approved mentors when